 Be prepared for all accidents

 Accidents happen, no matter how well you’ve maintained your property.
 When one occurs, call for emergency help right away.
 As soon as you’ve done that, start to document the accident.
 Take witness statements, and collect contact information.
-If you own a business, prepare for this difficult moment by training your employees in proper response.
+If you own a business, prepare for this difficult moment by training your employees in a proper response.

 Call a personal injury attorney